kenatiod/MUT/Understanding Machine Understanding.md

 #### References for Chapter 2:

+Baldwin, D. A. (1995).
+Understanding the link between joint attention and language.
+In C. Moore & P. J. Dunham (Eds.), Joint attention: Its origins and role in development (pp. 131-158).
+Lawrence Erlbaum Associates, Inc.

 Barsalou, L. W. (2008).
 Grounded cognition.
 Annual Review of Psychology, 59, 617-645.

+Bergen, B. K. (2012).
+Louder than words: The new science of how the mind makes meaning.
+Basic Books.

 Chalmers, D. J. (1996).
 The conscious mind: In search of a fundamental theory.
 Oxford University Press.